intekhabalam/CICD/analysis.md

 http://consul-ip:8500/ui

-You can view an UI as shown below.

-I have already configured sensu in one of my server, so I just added the sensu agent in my client machine to monitor the infra, ie; memory, cpu, disk usage, etc.
+I have already configured sensu in one of my server, so I just added the sensu agent in my client machine to monitor the infra, ie; memory, cpu, disk usage, etc. Please check the screenshot.

 I have also configured ELK to see the logs from clinet mahcine to Kibana UI and users visualize data with charts and graphs in Kibana.
+Please check the below.